PrecisionVISSTA/PeripheryPlots/README.md

 Some of the descriptions in the table above are sufficient, but some properties are more complex and must satisfy specific criteria to be considered valid.

-We describe these properties in further detail as they relate to the two core subcomponents of the PeripheryPlot framework:
+We describe these properties in further detail as they relate to the two core subcomponents of the PeripheryPlots framework:

 * Tracks
 * Control Timeline